CANCER STORIES

 read more

-Janet’s story – Pancreatic cancer
+Janet’s story – pancreatic cancer

-Janet’s story – Pancreatic cancer
+Janet’s story – pancreatic cancer

 New adventures were beckoning for Janet Pawelec, who was looking forward to retiring from her stressful and demanding job managing an Ambulance Control Room in York to spend more quality time with her husband, a former paramedic.
 But before she had the chance to put...